naraengk/MatchMind26/README.md

 ## The data

-Everything runs locally with the included CSV files — no paid APIs.
+Everything runs locally with the included CSV files, no paid APIs.
 The match history covers the last 10 years of international games for the 2026 teams (competitive matches and friendlies).
 Squad data is in CSV files, so it is easy to update as rosters change.

 Rebuild the match data: